y0shih/zap-clientx/README.md

 Instructions are down below

 # There was a recent banwave and a lot of linux cheaters were hit.
-Be warned & never cheat on a main account
+Be careful & never cheat on a main account

 # Features:
     Legitbot - Aimbot, RCS